Noah Webster: Federalist editor

-Blue-backed speller
+School Books

-As a teacher, he had come to dislike American elementary schools.
+As a teacher, Webster grew dissatisfied with American elementary schools.
 They could be overcrowded, with up to seventy children of all ages crammed into one-room schoolhouses.
-They had poor, underpaid staff, no desks, and unsatisfactory textbooks that came from England.
-Webster thought that Americans should learn from American books, so he began writing the three volume compendium A Grammatical Institute of the English Language.
+They suffered from poorly paid staff, lacked desks, and used unsatisfactory textbooks imported from England.
+Webster thought that Americans should learn from American books, so he began writing the three-volume compendium A Grammatical Institute of the English Language.
 The work consisted of a speller (published in 1783), a grammar (published in 1784), and a reader (published in 1785).
-His goal was to provide a uniquely American approach to training children.
+His aim was to provide a uniquely American approach to education.
 His most important improvement, he claimed, was to rescue "our native tongue" from "the clamour of pedantry" that surrounded English grammar and pronunciation.
 He complained that the English language had been corrupted by the British aristocracy, which set its own standard for proper spelling and pronunciation.
 Webster rejected the notion that the study of Greek and Latin must precede the study of English grammar.
 The appropriate standard for the American language, argued Webster, was "the same republican principles as American civil and ecclesiastical constitutions."
-This meant that the people-at-large must control the language; popular sovereignty in government must be accompanied by popular usage in language.
+This meant that the people at large must control the language; popular sovereignty in government must be accompanied by popular usage of language.

-The Speller was arranged so that it could be easily taught to students, and it progressed by age.
-From his own experiences as a teacher, Webster thought that the Speller should be simple and gave an orderly presentation of words and the rules of spelling and pronunciation.
+The Speller was designed to be easily taught to students, progressing according to age.
+From his own experiences as a teacher, Webster thought that the Speller should be simple and give an orderly presentation of words and the rules of spelling and pronunciation.
 He believed that students learned most readily when he broke a complex problem into its component parts and had each pupil master one part before moving to the next.

 Ellis argues that Webster anticipated some of the insights currently associated with Jean Piaget's theory of cognitive development.
 Webster said that children pass through distinctive learning phases in which they master increasingly complex or abstract tasks.
 Therefore, teachers must not try to teach a three-year-old how to read; they could not do it until age five.
 He organized his speller accordingly, beginning with the alphabet and moving systematically through the different sounds of vowels and consonants, then syllables, then simple words, then more complex words, then sentences.